 Objective of the Game

 The objective of cricket is to score more runs than the opposing team.
 There are several ways to score runs in cricket.
-The most common way is by hitting the ball and between the wickets.
+The most common way is by hitting the ball and running between the wickets.
 Each time the batsman successfully completes a run, one run is added to the team's score.

 Another way to score runs is by hitting the ball to the boundary.
 If the ball crosses the boundary without being touched by a fielder, the batsman is awarded four runs.
 If the batsman hits the ball over the boundary without it bouncing, it is called a six, and six runs are awarded.